itssk1005/health-management/README.md

 # health-management
-this program helps you to keep track on you daily eating and exercise
+this program helps you to keep track on your diet and exercise